 HBase Tutorial: HBase Introduction and Facebook Case Study

 As we mentioned in our Hadoop Ecosytem blog, HBase is an essential part of our Hadoop ecosystem.
-So now, I would like to take you through Hbase tutorial, where I will introduce you to Hbase and we we will go through the complete use cases.
-Following are the topics covered in this Hbase tutorial blog:
+So now, I would like to take you through HBase tutorial, where I will introduce you to Apache HBase, and then, we will go through the Facebook Messenger case-study.
+We are going to cover following topics in this HBase tutorial blog:

 - NoSQL Databases and its types